acarsgithub/expense-tracker/README.md

     * *trans_amount* - this is an optional request parameter indicating the amount of amount you would like to withdraw or deposit into the account
 * Accept Get Request
 * Roles Permitted: admin, user
-* Vulnerabilities: none

-## Expense Tracker vulnerability design

-### Brute Force Attack on login information
-* Description: On /login page, an attacker can try as many username-password pairs as it wants
-* Demo: see test fucnction
-* Test function: testBFA()
-* Location: N/A
-* Solution: Implement an authenticationFailureListener class that keep track of login failure information using spring security framework.
-Sample solution see AuthenticationFailureClass and MyUserDetails class.
-For more detailed solution see https://www.baeldung .com/spring-security-block-brute-force-authentication-attempts

-### Improper api design (exposing admin authorities to users)
-* Description: On /index page, a user is allowed to see the link for /admin page whhich is a page only authorized to ADMIN
-* Demo:
-* Test function: none
-* Location: HomeResource.java, Line: 19-21
-* Solution: After login, direct users with different roles to corresponding index pages that only list the corresponding authorities of that role.

-### Invalid inputs that cause sql server error
-* Description: On /get_product_info_by_id page, an attacker can enter anything rather than a product id which is an integer.
-This will cause server error.
-* Demo: see test fucnction
-* Test function: testInvalidSqlInput()
-* Location: HomeResource.java, Line: 48-50
-* Solution: Implement code that sanitize user input, see the source code comment for sample solution.

-### Unauthorized access of system by anyone
-* Description: /admin page can be accessed by an attacker without being authenticated
-* Demo: see test fucnction
-* Test function: testUnauthenticatedAccess()
-* Location: SecurityConfiguration.java, Line: 36
-* Solution: Refine authority assigned to each role, see the source code comment for sample solution.

-### CSRF attack
-* Description: On /get_product_info_by_id page, an attacker cause user to carry out a query on product information unintentionally.
-* Demo: see test fucnction
-* Test function: testCSRF()
-* Location: SecurityConfiguration.java, Line: 49
-* Solution: Enable csrf protection provided by spring security, see the source code comment for sample solution.

-### Expose of sql source code
-* Description: In the HomeSource.java file, the sql quey used by /get_product_info_by_id is exposed.
-* Demo:
-* Test function: none
-* Location: HomeResource.java, Line: 69-71
-* Solution: Implement mysql procedure in the database management system and call procedure in source code instead, see the source code comment for sample solution.

-### Sql injection attack
-* Description: On /get_product_info_by_id page, an attacker can enter additional sql query element along with a product id.
-This will expose data in the database.
-* Demo: see test fucnction
-* Test function: testSQLInjection()
-* Location: HomeResource.java, Line: 81
-* Solution: Implement code that sanitize user input, see the source code comment for sample solution.

-### XSS attack
-* Description: On /add_comment page, an attacker can enter malicious html code that cause server error
-* Demo: see test function
-* Test function: testSQLInjection()
-* Location: HomeResource.java, Line: 81
-* Solution: Implement code that sanitize user input, see the source code in HtmlUtils.java.